-Here we discuss some of the key areas which feature in recent court decisions and provide some guidance on the factors for separated parents to take into account.
+We’re here to help families get through challenging times, in this article we discuss some of the key areas which feature in recent court decisions and provide some useful information on the factors for separated parents to take into account.

 When parents separate, not all parents have parental rights and responsibilities.
 Under the law, the mother automatically has them.
 A father has them if he was married to the mother at the time of conception, or subsequently.
 If the parents were not married, a father has parental rights and responsibilities if his name is on the child’s birth certificate and the child was born on or after 4 May 2006.
 A father of a child born before that date does not have automatic parental rights and responsibilities, even if his name was on the child’s birth certificate.